 Lowpoly A.B.A

 Originally appearing in Guilty Gear Isuka in 2003, A.B.A is something of a fan favorite in the Guilty Gear fandom.
-Despite only being playable certain revisions of XX before her addition to Strive, her unique design and aesthetic made her very popular even among those who didn’t play the games she was in.
+Despite only being playable in certain revisions of XX before her addition to Strive, her unique design and aesthetic made her very popular even among those who didn’t play the games she was in.

 As an avid +R player myself, I have plenty of experience playing against A.B.A, and… it may well be easier to like this character from an outsider’s perspective.
 Regardless of my qualms with the matchup, A.B.A is easily one of my favorite Guilty Gear characters from a visual design perspective.
 Something about plastering a character with locks and keys while they’re already lugging a giant key around is so on-brand for Daisuke Ishiwatari.